-Scale and clean – The removal of plaque and calculus, followed by a clean and polish to leave teeth and help with the longevity of healthy teeth.
+Scale and clean – The removal of plaque and calculus, followed by a clean and polish to help with the longevity of healthy teeth.

 General Dental services consist of the below item ranges:

-There’s a 12 month waiting period for major dental services, which consist of the below item ranges:
+There is a 12 month waiting period for major dental services.

 411-458: Endodontic services like root canal therapy